buditanrim/buditanrim.github.io/_posts/2021-02-02-business-aware-designer-competition.md

 author: "Budi Tanrim"

 image:
- path: /img/seo/business-aware-03.jpg
+ path: /img/seo/business-aware-04.jpg
  height: 630
  width: 1200
 gif: false
 twitter-seo:
- - "seo/business-aware-03.jpg"
+ - "seo/business-aware-04.jpg"
 ---

+If people want to go from point A to point B. They can use a car.
+But there's a bus or train or airplane as the alternatives.

+Those are the competition.

 After your team gets the [Job to be Done (JTBD)][link-1] from research.
-Then, your team can start to analyze the competitors to understand what available options in the market for the targeted customers.
+Consider to familiarize your team with the competitors.

+Understand what available options that customers have to solve their problem.
 This will allow your team to start plan how to position your product differently than the other offerings.

 ---